 Still, there are no calories in Candy Crush and it’s a very cheap hobby – as long as you keep your fingers off the buy booster buttons.

 I like to think it gives my brain a work-out and one thing’s for sure, when I’m crushing that candy I’m not worrying about my tinnitus or the list of tasks I have for my blog.

 So do you play Candy Crush?
-Could you send me a life and 3 more moves please?
+Have you learned any life lessons from Candy Crush?
+Could you send me a life and 3 more moves, please?